zpok3/Waters-of-Life/README.md

 - **ModdingLinked Extended Profile:** The full version of the FO3 Mod Guide written by ModdingLinked.

 ## INI settings
+>[!tip]
+>If you downloaded the INIs from [here](https://github.com/zpok3/Waters-of-Life/releases/tag/1.2.2-Steam-INIs), you can just skip to step 4.
 1. If you had to reset your `fallout.ini` and `falloutprefs.ini` to get the game to start, in the ingame display settings set the HUD colors to these values:

 ![ingame hud rgb sliders](https://raw.githubusercontent.com/zpok3/Waters-of-Life/main/images/hud%20colors.webp)